ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch15.md

 grammar.
 This generates additional, diverse examples for training without altering the overall meaning.

-For example, say we translate â€œThe cat quickly jumped over the lazy dogâ€? into German.
-We might get â€œDie Katze sprang schnell Ã¼ber den faulen Hund.â€?
-We could then translate this German sentence back into English to get â€œThe cat jumped quickly over the lazy dog.â€?
+For example, say we translate "The cat quickly jumped over the lazy dog"? into German.
+We might get "Die Katze sprang schnell Ã¼ber den faulen Hund."?
+We could then translate this German sentence back into English to get "The cat jumped quickly over the lazy dog."?

 The degree to which a sentence changes through backtranslation depends on the languages used and the specifics of the machine translation